 Minor in French, German, Norwegian or Spanish or completion of the 212 level in two different languages (in Norwegian only: 211).
+Placement waivers of the core skill in languages do not fulfill any part of the language requirement for the Cross-Cultural Studies major.
+Heritage speakers must earn credit by examination for 212, if following the two-language path, or complete the coursework for a minor in available languages (consult Academic Advising for testing in less commonly taught languages).
 Study-abroad requirement (consult Augsburg Abroad for offerings): One semester (15 weeks) on an approved study abroad program or two short-term international study experiences approved by the department Electives: